 What are dental crowns?

-Known as a prosthetic device, crowns, also known as caps, are used in dentistry to restore the function and aesthetics of a tooth that has lost a significant amount of structure.
+Known as a prosthetic device, dental crowns, also known as caps, are used in dentistry to restore the function and aesthetics of a tooth that has lost a significant amount of structure.
 Damaged teeth can tarnish even the most beautiful smile, leaving patients feeling self-conscious.
-Crowns provide the ability to enhance the appearance of one’s aesthetics.
-While dentures are devices that can be removed for daily care, crowns are permanently cemented onto teeth or implants.
+The purpose of a crown is to provide the ability to enhance the appearance of one’s aesthetics.
+While dentures are devices that can be removed for daily care, dental crowns are permanently cemented onto teeth or implants.

 There are several reasons our doctors may present a crown as the right restorative option for you:

 - To protect a weak tooth or teeth.

 - To restore a previously-broken or damaged tooth.

 - To support/cover a tooth with a large filling, when most of the tooth is gone.